datafold/terraform-azure-datafold/README.md

 * See the example for a potential setup, which has dependencies on our helm-charts

-Create the bucket and dynamodb table for terraform state file:
+Create the storage account and container for terraform state file:

-* Use the files in `bootstrap` to create a terraform state bucket and a dynamodb lock table.
-Example provided is for AWS
+* Use the files in `bootstrap` to create a terraform state storage account and container.
 * Run `./run_bootstrap.sh` to create them.
 Enter the deployment_name when the question is asked.
   * The `deployment_name` is important.
 This is used for the k8s namespace and datadog unified logging tags and other places.
   * Suggestion: `company-datafold`
-* Transfer the name of that bucket and table into the `backend.hcl` (symlinked into both infra and application)
+* Transfer the name of that storage account and container into the `backend.hcl`
-* Set the `target_account_profile` and `region` where the bucket / table are stored.
+* Set the `resource_group_name` and `location` where the storage account is stored.
 * `backend.hcl` is only about where the terraform state file is located.

-The example directory contains a single deployment example, which cleanly separates the underlying runtime infra from the application deployment into kubernetes.
-Some specific elements from the `infra` directory are copied and encrypted into the `application` directory.
+The example directory contains a single deployment example for infrastructure setup.

 Setting up the infrastructure:

 * It is easiest if you have full admin access in the target subscription.
-* Pre-create the certificate you want to use on the application gateway and validate it in your DNS.
 * Pre-create a symmetric encryption key that is used to encrypt/decrypt secrets of this deployment.
   * Use the alias instead of the `mrk` link.
 Put that into `locals.tf`
-* Refer to that certificate in main.tf using it's domain name: (Replace "datafold.acme.com")
+* **Certificate Requirements**: Pre-create and validate the certificate in your DNS, then refer to that certificate in main.tf using its domain name (Replace "datafold.acme.com")
-* Change the settings in locals.tf (the versions in infra and application are sym-linked)
+* Change the settings in locals.tf
   * provider_region = which region you want to deploy in.
   * resource_group_name = The resource group in which to deploy.
   * kms_profile = Can be the same profile, unless you want the encryption key elsewhere.